flame/blis/docs/BuildSystem.md

 All BLIS tests passed!
 All BLAS tests passed!
 ```
-Please see the [BLIS testsuite wiki](Testsuite) for more details on running either the BLIS testsuite or the BLAS test drivers.
+Please see the [Testsuite](https://github.com/flame/blis/blob/master/docs/Testsuite.md) document for more details on running either the BLIS testsuite or the BLAS test drivers.
 If you have any trouble, please report your problem to BLIS developers by opening a [new issue](https://github.com/flame/blis/issues/).

 ## Step 4: Installation